-I could not really find someone to make this assessment, I had to decide for us.
-I had been taking clinics with a cowboy with a lot of experience laying horses and cattle down for doctoring, branding, castrating and sometimes for behavior issues.
+I had been participating in clinics with Martin Black.
+He has a lot of experience laying horses and cattle down for doctoring, branding, castrating and sometimes for behavior issues.

 I was able to have private lessons on laying Cass down.
-I had the cowboy start the process as I was totally inexperienced.
+I had Martin start the process as I was totally inexperienced.
 I was present the entire time and learned along with Cass.

 Cass had to work out that the best deal for him in this situation was to lay down.
 When he did on his own, that is we did not force the haunches down, we restricted his front leg and controlled the other.
 Then he got into position to lay down.
 After he did we rested and rubbed him a long time.
 Then the process was repeated twice more.
 On the third time, Cass was pretty willing to go down.

 We called it a night.
-4 days later the cowboy and I met up to continue what we started.
+4 days later, Martin and I met up to continue what we started.
 This consisted of him laying Cass down again to see where he was at with the process.
 First time Cass went right down.
 Second time he was more hesitant.

 Third time was my turn.
 I layed him down.
 My heart was pounding out of my chest.
-But, I did it and tried to seem calm for Cass.
+But, I did it.
+I tried my best to appear calm for Cass.

 I was instructed to continue this practice twice before riding and twice after.
 So I did this everyday for about 5 days.
-This is when the film part 1 and 2.
+This is when the filming of part 1 and 2 take place.
 After the film Cass was different about laying down.
 More trusting of the situation.
 Now it takes no hobble and about 30 seconds.
 He is much more relaxed about it.